Key Breed Facts

 It's also important to comb and clean a Griffon's face every day because food often gets stuck in the folds which if left starts to smell and could lead to a dog developing painful sores which are often hard to clear up.

 Griffons are energetic, little dogs and they need to be given at least 30 to 60 minutes exercise every day.
 With this said, they are a good choice for people who lead more sedentary lives and who would take their dogs out for several short walks a day.
 Ideally, Griffons should be taken for a shorter walk first thing in the morning and then a longer, more interesting one in the afternoon.
-They also enjoy being able to romp around in a back garden as often as possible where they can really let off steam, but the fencing has to be very secure to keep these dogs in.
+They also enjoy being able to romp around in a back garden as often as possible where they can really let off steam, but the fencing must be very secure to keep these dogs in.

 It's also important for Griffons to be given lots of mental stimulation because otherwise these intelligent little dogs might get bored and as a result they will find ways to entertain and amuse themselves which could mean them being a little destructive around the home.